|

 That paradise of which Jesus spoke about to the Jewish Hebrew criminal, was truly familiar to him because it was the earthly Paradise described in the first book of the Hebrew Scriptures at

 Genesis 2:15.
-(Hebrew: gan Eden)
+(Hebrew transliterated: gan Êden)

 Jesus′ promise to that man would therefore give him an assured hope of a resurrection as well as an opportunity for life in that restored Earthly Paradise.

-What is the Real Life?
+What then, is the Real Life?

 Yes, taking in the Water of Life is totally Free, always has been, always will be!